-Today's businesses require a backup solution that delivers much more than a traditional local only strategy.
-Given the constant risks to its data, from all directions it is important for businesses to ensure that their data is protected and that they can remain operational in lieu of a system disruption.
+Today's businesses require a backup solution that delivers much more than a traditional, local only strategy.
+Given the constant data risks from all directions, it is important for businesses to ensure that their data is protected and that they can remain operational in lieu of a system disruption.

-Continue reading to discover the four keys reasons why backup, recovery and business continuity solutions based on hybrid cloud model is essential for an SMB.
+A recent study from Tech Republic reveals that 75% of companies have moved to hybrid cloud, due to its wide range of benefits.
+Continue reading to discover the four key reasons why backup, recovery and business continuity solutions based on hybrid cloud model is essential for an SMB.

 1. Hybrid Cloud Provides Security